Banner Health

 • Chronic hoarseness or throat clearing

-If you have these symptoms or have GERD and you’re concerned about Barrett’s esophagus, talk to your health care provider.
+If you have these symptoms or have GERD and are concerned about Barrett’s esophagus, talk to your health care provider.
 You may also want to see a doctor who specializes in digestive problems, called a gastroenterologist

-Get care right away for these symptoms:
+Get medical care right away if you have:

 • Chest pain